What is the IMVU App?

 APP Store rating: 17+ Infrequent/Mild Sexual Content and Nudity, Frequent/Intense Mature/Suggestive Themes, Infrequent/Mild Alcohol, Tobacco, or Drug Use or References, Infrequent/Mild Cartoon or Fantasy Violence, Infrequent/Mild Profanity or Crude Humor, Infrequent/Mild Horror/Fear Themes

-What do parents need to know about the IMVU App?
+What do parents need to know about IMVU?

 Chat Now: The app will suggest people for you to chat with one-on-one.
 It will show the person’s avatar, user name, age, gender, and country as well as their profile picture.
 This picture may be their avatar or a user loaded picture.
 One of the people suggested to us was named Daddydick and the profile picture was a penis.